 Be aware that adding video to PowerPoint will dramatically increase your presentation’s file size.
 It’s essential to consider any implications this is likely to have on your presenting activity, especially if you present regularly in a variety of scenarios: it may be difficult to load, view and edit your presentation on less powerful machines.

-Another option for adding video to PowerPoint is embedding it from YouTube.
+Another way you can insert video into PowerPoint is by embedding it from YouTube.

 Click Insert on the main PowerPoint ribbon, then navigate to the Video drop-down and select Online Video.
 You’ll then have two options: you can then either search YouTube within the PowerPoint window for the desired video by keyword, or use its HTML embed code.